imisaackane/rhythmbox-podcast-play-speed-plugin/README.md

-# rhythmbox-podcast-util-plugin
-Tools to assist in the consumption of your favourite podcasts on Rhythmbox
+# Podcast Utilities for Rhythmbox